vjekob/ControlAddInDependencyDemo/README.md

 ## ConsumerExtension
 This folder contains the extension that depends on the control add-in defined in BaseExtension and consumes its control add-in.

+# What can I do with this?
+How should I know? :)
+You are free to do anything as you please, I don't put any restrictions on this code.
+It's copyleft.